AndrewHulme/CV/README.md

 - Web frameworks, version control, and CI/CD to create full stack web apps
 - Individual self led learning, pair programming, group projects
 - Remote working due to the COVID-19 lockdown
-- Knowledge sharing: I'm currently a mentor for another student
+- Knowledge sharing: Currently a mentor for a Makers student

 See [Technical Skills](#tech-skills) for more information.